fweiss/mcu-gif/README.md

 It would be nice to try additional languages.
 For MCUs, C is the most common.

 ## TDD with ccspec
-Starting afresh with ccspec to try out comprehensible tests.
+Initally GTest was used to start development.
-The GTest reports where just too bland.
+I felt the GTest reports where just too bland.
+They were "flat" and had a bunch of noisy formatting
+I was used to "spec" tests with Jasmine.
-The ccspec framework promises at least a basic rspec test report.
+I found the ccspec framework which promised at least a basic rspec test report.
+So I started afresh with ccspec to try out [comprehensible tests](https://fweiss.github.io/test-driven/test-fluency-and-comprehension).

 ## Running the ccspec tests
 Since this is a TDD project, we'll start by running the tests.